 Ian Renton

-With New Year's Day racing on the horizon, Ian Renton will be not just his usual busy self, but extra busy.
+With the Christmas Meeting and New Year's Day racing on the horizon, Ian Renton will be not just be his usual busy self, but rolling up his sleeves to be fully energised to take on the season's big celebrations.
 For the last decade, he has been regional director for the south west region of The Jockey Club, which means he’s also the man in charge of the world-famous Cheltenham Racecourse.

 The famous Festival in March brings an estimated 250,000 to Cheltenham Racecourse, National Hunt racing of the very highest calibre and prize money second only to the Grand National.